tervahagn/SL-DC-garlic-hub/README.md

   authorization via OAuth2 (completed)
 - **Mediapool**: Organize multimedia content with tree folders in a central place.
-Uploads from different sources including local files, external links, screencasts, camera, stock platforms (Pixabay, Unsplash, Pexels) (almost completed)
+Uploads from different sources including local files, external links, screencasts, camera, stock platforms (Pixabay, Unsplash, Pexels) (completed)
-- **SMIL-Based Playlists**: Organize playlists with a playlist manager. and export them in the SMIL (Synchronized Multimedia Integration Language) format, an industry standard for multimedia presentations, ensuring compatibility with a wide range of media players.
+- **SMIL-Based Playlists**: Organize playlists with a playlist manager. and export them in the SMIL (Synchronized Multimedia Integration Language) format, an industry standard for multimedia presentations, ensuring compatibility with a wide range of media players (in work).
 - **Multi-Language Support**: Offers locale-specific configurations and an adaptable UI to support diverse audiences.
 - **Multi-Zone Content**: Define and control display zones with customizable templates, allowing complex content layouts.
 - **Player** supports one local media player